kubevirt/kubevirt/docs/getting-started.md

 SELinux-enabled nodes need to have [Container-selinux](https://github.com/containers/container-selinux) version 2.170.0 or newer installed.

-#### Disabling the custom SELinux policy

-By default, a custom SELinux policy gets installed by virt-handler on every node, and it gets used for VMIs that need it.
-Currently, the only VMIs using it are the ones that enable passt-based networking.
-However, having KubeVirt install and use a custom SELinux policy is a security concern.
-It also increases virt-handler boot time 20/30 seconds.
-Therefore, a feature gate was introduced to disable the installation and usage of that custom SELinux policy: `DisableCustomSELinuxPolicy`.
-The side effect is that passt-enabled VMIs will fail to start, but only on nodes that use container-selinux version 2.192.0 or lower.
-container-selinux releases 2.193.0 and newer include the necessary permissions for passt-enabled VMIs to run successfully.

-**Note:** adding the `DisableCustomSELinuxPolicy` feature gate to an existing cluster will disable the use of the custom policy for new VMIs, but will **not** automatically uninstall the policy from the nodes.
-That can be done manually if needed, by running `semodule -r virt_launcher` on every node.

 ## Building

 The KubeVirt build system runs completely inside Docker.